jellyfishsh/bloom/Writeups/Over The Wire/Bandit/Level 0.md

 SSH (or Secure Shell) is a command that allows you to remotely log onto another computer over the internet using TCP.
 It encrypts the traffic between the two computers, hence the secure.

-The ssh command, written as just `ssh`, generally requires an IP and a username, written in the format:
+The ssh command, written as just `ssh`, generally requires an host address and a username, written in the format:

 `ssh <username>@<IP address>`